leamas/spotify-make/README.md

 User installs have some caveats:

 - The binary is by default in ~/bin.
-Your PATH must include this; this is a default setup on many (most? all?) distributions.
+Your PATH must include this; this is a default setup on many (most?) distributions.
 Change with --bindir= to configure
 - The desktop file  and icons are installed under ~/.local/share.
 This is according to opendesktop specs, and most tools will find them there.
 Perhaps